McLP2/picture-show/README.md

 # picture-show
 Click and play tool to displays images and videos on a screen or projector.
-Videos are played via [MPlayerControl](https://wiki.lazarus.freepascal.org/TMPlayerControl)
+Videos are played via [MPlayerControl](https://wiki.lazarus.freepascal.org/TMPlayerControl).
+Make sure, you have MPlayer installed in a folder called mplayer next to the executable.

 ![screenshot](screenshot.png)

 Intendet to be used in situations where a simple way to show images on demand is needed.

 ## Usage